-The Swear is an Atlanta-based rock band led by award-winning songwriter and guitar player Elizabeth Elkins.
+The Swear is an Atlanta-based rock band led by award-winning songwriter Elizabeth Elkins.
 Driven by a punk work ethic, the band has played hundreds of shows across the United States since its beginnings in 2005, and has released two records.
 The band's songs have been on many television shows, including Smallville, Rescue Me and Jersey Shore.

 The Swear's songs ring with catchy melodies and Southern gothic themes.
 Mixing influences from Courtney Love to Morrissey, Alkaline Trio to Muse, the band creates dark power-pop songs that read like great literature.
 Brooklyn’s Resonator Magazine said, “theirs is one of the greatest rock records released by an Atlanta band.
 It’s an album of death and passion, full of ringing violence and gorgeous melodies.
 It’s edgy rawness balanced by pop perfection from a band that should be considered rock's new great hope."